KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 Rust Programming Language is very effective for preventing undefined behavior.

 ![](pycon-us-2026-recap-images/rust-for-cpython-benefits-of-adopting-rust.png)
-Benefits of adopting Rust... "the increased reliability in Rust largely comes from compile time correctness check.
+Benefits of adopting Rust...

+"The increased reliability in Rust largely comes from compile time correctness check.
 You can express things in Rust to check that your program will be correct ahead of time."

 "Data races are impossible... with the adoption of free-threading, multiple threads executing Python code means that data races more likely to occur."